 Do you love adding new widgets to your website, but hate how limited your placement options are?
 Widgets are a great way to add extra content and functionality to your sidebars and footers.
 Unfortunately, you are limited to where your theme allows widgets to be placed.
-This means you cannot normally add widgets directly into your posts and pages.
+This means you cannot normally insert post and page widgets.

 How to Insert Post and Page Widgets in WordPress Content

 Step 1: Install and Activate the Plugin

 Before you can start using this plugin to insert shortcodes, you first need to install and activate it.
 You can do this by heading over to the Plugins page in the WordPress admin dashboard.
 Do this by clicking on Plugins and selecting the Add New option on the left-hand admin panel.